andrewjrobinson/lscc_docs/docs/tutorials/unix/index.md

 The '*[ $# -eq 1 ]*' part is the condition:

 * *$#*: is a special shell variable that indicates how many command line arguments were given.
-* *-eq*: checks if the numbers on either side if it are equal.
+* *-eq*: checks if the numbers on either side of it are equal.
 * *1*: is a number one

 <div class="warning"><b>Spaces in conditions</b>: